 What’s going on this week at TIK?
 Although we have plenty of people who do like to do our culinary tours in Italy over the winter (and destinations to accommodate them), our travel season really kicks in starting in April.
 Right now we have 5 friends celebrating one of their 60th birthdays in Tuscany, at one of my favorite Tuscan villas.
 What could be better than that?

 But in addition to our friends partying and cooking up a storm in Tuscany, here are other destinations our culinary travelers are enjoying this week: Ikaria (Greece), the Amalfi Coast, Emilia Romagna, and the Loire Valley.
 And personally I wish I were with them for each!

-And this weekend we have travelers starting itineraries in Brittany and Italy’s Lakes region as well, as well additional travelers in Tuscany, Andalusia (Spain), Provence, the Dordogne (France), and more Tuscany and the Amalfi Coast.
+And this weekend we have travelers starting itineraries in Brittany visiting the Borromean Islands in Italy’s Lakes region as well, as well additional travelers in Tuscany, Andalusia (Spain), Provence, the Dordogne (France), and more Tuscany and the Amalfi Coast.

 In fact, one thing that seems to hold true for our 2017 season is that people are branching out.
 Of course certain countries and regions are always popular, but this year we’re selling a few more of our “Hidden Gem” destinations, and we couldn’t be happier, as we think sometimes these make the most authentic and memorable trips.